wangziqi2013/wangziqi2013.github.io/_posts/2019-08-05-Filter-Caching-for-Free.markdown

 To ensure the illustion of ordered execution, processors need to check not only the L1 cache, but also the store buffer, when a load instruction is executed.
-If a committed store with the same address as the load is found in the store buffer, the processor either defers the commit of the load until the store is written into L1, or directly forward the data from the store buffer to the load instruction.
+If a committed store with the same address as the load is found in the store buffer, the processor either defers the commit of the load until the store is written into L1 (load-bypassing), or directly forwards dirty data just written by the store from the store buffer to the load instruction (load-forwarding).
+Note that although the store buffer plays an important role in the memory consistency model of the processor, whether or not loads are forwarded from stores do not affect the consistency model.